 INTERVENTION

 Several factsheets and other IEC materials have been prepared and widely distributed across a range of stakeholders.
-Apart from the information dissemination there has been a number of meetings on the issue and several interface sessions with a range of audience.
+Apart from the information dissemination there have been a number of meetings on the issue and several sessions.
 Numerous lectures have been delivered in the schools and colleges.

-Toxics Link has been actively campaigning in the South Asia on the issue of chemicals safety through a chain of regional partners.
-The report ‘Double Standard” has raised debate and discussions in the countries like Nepal, Sri Lanka and Bangladesh.
-After the report is being released, Sri Lanka formulated a mandatory standards for the decorative paints (ranging from 90ppm to 300ppm).
+Toxics Link has been actively campaigning in the South Asian region on the issue of chemical safety through a chain of regional partners.
+Reports published by the organisation have raised debate and discussions in countries like Nepal, Sri Lanka and Bangladesh.
+After the 2011 report was released, Sri Lanka formulated a mandatory standard decorative paints (ranging from 90ppm to 300ppm).

 Latest From Toxics Link